Shop by Category

 There are many materials that are being explored for 3D Printing, however you will find that the two dominant plastics are ABS and PLA.
 Both ABS and PLA are known as thermoplastics; that is they become soft and moldable when heated and return to a solid when cooled.
 This process can be repeated again and again.
 Their ability to melt and be processed again is what has made them so prevalent in society and is why most of the polymers you interact with on a daily basis are thermoplastics.

 Now while there are many thermoplastics, very few of them are currently used for 3D Printing.
-For a material to prove viable for 3D Printing, it has to pass three different tests; initial extrusion into Plastic Filament, second extrusion and trace-binding during the 3D Printing process, then finally end use application.
+For a material to prove viable for 3D Printing, it has to pass three different tests; initial extrusion into Plastic Filament, second extrusion and trace-binding during the 3D Printing process, then finally appropriateness for the end use application as a 3D Printed part / object.

 To pass all three tests, a material's properties must lend desirably to first, its formation into the raw 3D Printer feedstock called Plastic Filament; second, process well during 3D Printing giving visually pleasing and physically accurate parts; and lastly, its properties should match the intended application, whether that be strength, durability, gloss, you name it.
 Often, a material will pass one test so superbly, that it becomes worth the extra effort to battle with it during its other stages.
 Polycarbonate, a lesser known printing material is this way.
 For some applications, its strength and temperature resistance makes it worth the battle to print accurate and fully fused parts.